The New Global South Summit

 Dr. Nicole Richardson

 Dr. Nicole Richardson is an assistant professor of East Asian history with a focus on Chinese history and women's and gender studies.
-Dr. Richardson has held research fellowships in Asia and will serve as moderator at the 2018 New Global South Summit.
+Dr. Richardson has held research fellowships in Asia and will serve as conference chair for the 2019 New Global South Summit.

 Dr. Alex Tepperman is an Assistant Professor of Criminal Justice at USC Upstate.
 His research focuses on the history of the prison, employing microhistorical, ethnographic, and anthropological techniques in his attempts to understand the lived experiences of incarcerated populations in the 19th and 20th centuries.
 Dr. Tepperman is also working with the USC Upstate library on a special collection focused on the Muslim and Jewish experience in hte Carolinas.

 In the classroom, Dr. Tepperman regularly teaches courses on the global history of imprisonment, criminological theory, and qualitative methodology.